NLopt.jl

 Objective function

-The objective function is specified by setting one of the properties:
+The objective function is specified by calling one of:

 if length(grad) > 0